-May 25, 2018 in the territory of the European Union enters into force the GDPR – the European regulation on the protection of personal data.
+May 25, 2018 is when the European GDPR enters into force – the European regulation on the protection of personal data.

 The affiliate-marketing market participants raise many questions: what will change after May 25?
 How to build user interaction?
 What is ePrivacy and how is it different from the GDPR?
 Will every action be strictly regulated?

-In this document we answer the following questions.:
+In this document, we covered the following questions.:

 - What is GDPR?
 What is it about?

 - What is the difference between the new regulations and the current directive?

 - How will the adoption of ePrivacy influence affiliate marketing?